lf94/summonscript/README.md

 ## Installation

-You'll need three things: NodeJS 0.19, Zig 0.11 and raylib.
+You'll need four things: NodeJS 0.19, Zig 0.11, raylib and libfive.

-Honestly the versions of these shouldn't matter too much.
+Honestly the versions of these shouldn't matter *too* much.

+I suggest searching how to install all of these, as their instructions could change at any time, or could be easier for your platform.

-Then run `npm install` so it can install koffi, the FFI binding package.
+After installing those, run `npm install` so it can install koffi, the FFI binding package.
 (Imagine that, a single JS dependency for this project :)

 Finally, go into `viewer/` and build it with `zig build`.
 The binary is output to `zig-out/` so feel free to install it anywhere.

 You're done.